 Review: John Carter of Mars

-There are very few games that have managed to surprise me in the way that John Carter of Mars did.
-In just a few hours its steadfast commitment to over-the-top heroics and shameless power fantasy completely captured my imagination and left me desperate to find a playgroup as soon as possible.
+There are very few games that have managed to surprise me like John Carter of Mars.
+In just a few hours its unrelenting dedication to over-the-top heroism and shameless power fantasies completely captured my imagination and had me furiously messaging friends to arrange a session as soon as possible.

 All these shenanigans come packaged within the same 2d20 system that Modiphius has used for several other games, including Conan and Star Trek Adventures, though some of the crunchier aspects have been filed away in the name of pure fun.
 Sadly, this does include a few bits and pieces that helped round out the tactical combat, such as making every sword in the game mechanically identical, but it helps things flow at the breakneck pace that the tone demands.

 Once this idea snaps into place you start viewing combat not as a tactical challenge, but rather a chance to build your character’s personality and have fun pulling off stupidly heroic stunts.
-If you simply play to win and make optimal decisions and combat manoeuvres you’re setting yourself up for a bad time, but if you instead leap on every chandelier and challenge powerful foes to single combat you’ll have a blast.
+If you simply play to win and make optimal decisions and combat manoeuvres you’re setting yourself up for a disappointing time, but if you instead leap on every chandelier and challenge powerful foes to single combat you’ll have an absolute blast.

-It’s not a perfect game and there are large sections of the RPG community who’ll be prickled by the wilful disregard of realism or genuine peril, but it says a lot about the strength of the John Carter of Mars that within about half an hour of cracking open the rulebook I was already stuffing my kindle full of every Barsoom novel I could get my hands on.
+It’s not a perfect game and there are probably plenty of folks who’ll be prickled by the wilful disregard of realism or and relatively low-grade peril, but if you head in with the right attitude there are few titles as effortlessly enjoyable as John Carter of Mars.
+It says a lot that within about half an hour of cracking open the rulebook I was already stuffing my kindle full of every Barsoom novel I could get my hands on.

 Swashbuckling in space never felt so wonderfully heroic.